Monkey-Matt/advent-of-code-solutions/README.md

 In this repository, monkey-matt is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+In most cases I've completed the tasks as fast as possible and then tidied up my solutions before committing them.
+On some days I later go back and add an alternative solution that I find interesting after seeing how others have solved the problem.
+In particular watching [Kotlin by Jetbrains on youtube][kotlin by jetbrains]

+---

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]